aspose-ocr/Aspose.OCR-Documentation/cpp/getting-started/how-to-run-the-examples/_index.md

 ---
-title: How to Run the Examples
+weight: 40
+date: "2022-12-07"
+author: "Vladimir Lapin"
 type: docs
-weight: 60
 url: /cpp/how-to-run-the-examples/
+title: How to run examples
+description: Explore our sample applications to learn about the features and capabilities of Aspose.OCR for C++.
+keywords:
+- examples
+- git
+- repository
+- samples
+- evaluate
 ---

-## **Download from GitHub**
+Our sample applications are the fastest and easiest way to get familiar with Aspose.OCR for C++ and to explore its features and capabilities.

+## System requirements

+Your system must meet the following requirements to run the examples:

+- Microsoft Visual Studio 2015 or later.
+- [NuGet package manager](https://docs.microsoft.com/en-gb/nuget/install-nuget-client-tools) with _nuget.org_ package source enabled.
+- Active internet connection for obtaining Aspose.OCR package through NuGet Automatic Package Restore.
+  Alternatively, you can [download](https://downloads.aspose.com/ocr/cpp) Aspose.OCR for C++ package from our web site and [reference](/ocr/cpp/installation/#downloadable) it in the example project.

+## Downloading the examples
-All examples of Aspose.OCR for C++ are hosted on [GitHub](https://github.com/aspose-ocr/Aspose.OCR-for-C).

-- You can either clone the repository using your favorite GitHub client or download the ZIP file from [here](https://github.com/aspose-ocr/Aspose.OCR-for-C/archive/master.zip).
+All Aspose.OCR for C++ examples are hosted on [GitHub](https://github.com/aspose-ocr/Aspose.OCR-for-C).
+You can either clone the repository using your favorite GitHub client or [download](https://github.com/aspose-ocr/Aspose.OCR-for-C/archive/refs/heads/master.zip) it as a ZIP archive.

-- Extract the contents of the ZIP file to any folder on your computer.
-All the examples are located in the **Aspose.OCR-for-C** folder.
+1. Extract the contents of the downloaded ZIP archive to the local machine (if necessary).
+2. _Data_ folder contains all the source files required to run examples.
-- Open the solution file in Visual Studio and build the project.
+3. Open _Aspose.OCR-for-C.vcxproj_ solution file from _Aspose.OCR-for-C_ folder with Microsoft Visual Studio.
+4. Open `main.cpp` file from _Aspose.OCR-for-C_ folder and uncomment the examples you want to run in the `main` method.
-- On the first run, the dependencies will automatically be downloaded via NuGet.
+5. Build the project.
+On the first run, all required dependencies will be automatically downloaded via NuGet.
-- The **Data** folder at the root folder contains input files.
-It is mandatory that you download the **Data** folder along with the examples project.
-- Open **main.cpp**, all the examples are called from here.
-- Uncomment the examples you want to run from within the project.
-- Build the application in x64 mode.

-Please feel free to reach out using our Forums if you have any issues setting up or running the examples.
+Feel free to contact us through our [Free Support Forum] (https://forum.aspose.com/c/ocr/16) if you have any problems running the examples.

-## **Contribute**
+## Contributing

-If you like to add or improve an example, we encourage you to contribute to the project.
-All examples and showcase projects in this repository are open source and can be freely used in your own applications.
+All examples in the repository are open source and are free to use in your own applications.

-To contribute, you can fork the repository, edit the source code and create a pull request.
-We will review the changes and include them in the repository if found helpful.
+If you would like to add or improve the example, do not hesitate to contribute to the project.
+Fork the [repository](https://github.com/aspose-ocr/Aspose.OCR-for-C), edit the source code and create a pull request.
+We will review proposed changes and include them in the master branch.